 By the way, Hugo Chavez, we'll get to the phones here in just a second.

-said Hugo Chavez, this historic election of an African American lead the most powerful country in the world is a sign that the era of change, which has taken root in South America, could be reaching the doorstep of the United States from the homeland of Simon Bolivar.
+Said Hugo Chavez, this historic election of an African-American to lead the most powerful country in the world is a sign that the era of change, which has taken root in South America, could be reaching the doorstep of the United States from the homeland of Simon Bolivar.

 We are convinced the time has come to establish new relations between our countries and in our region based on the principles of respect for sovereignty, equality, and true cooperation.

-That is when Barack Obama gets rid of oil in ten years.
+That is when Barack Obama gets rid of oil in 10 years.

 This is Ed in Buffalo.